rmautia/ranayas/readme.md

 [Check it out](https://rmautia.github.io/ranayas/)

 ## Description.
 This is a website of a Pizza Outlet Incorporated as Rayana's Pizza.
-It contains the varieties of Pizza available on a fropdown menu, a section for special offers, provision to make an order with option for delivery and an interactive segment where clients can give feedback to the customer service team.
+It contains the varieties of Pizza available on a Dropdown menu, a section for special offers, provision to make an order with option for delivery and an interactive segment where clients can give feedback to the customer service team.
 Enjoy.

 ## Author.
  > Raphael Nyangenya